mielka/yoronchizu2024-data/README.md

 ![](/images/readme_label.png) ![](/images/readme_detail.png)

-## Rapid Updates of User Opinions on the Map
+## Rapid Updates of User Opinion Position on the Map
 By embedding projection matrix information from PCA on the client side, user positions on the scatterplot could be computed without querying the server.
 This enabled real-time screen updates in response to user voting actions.

-As a result, even though the Polis computation server is now inactive, the Public Opinion Map can still be experienced.
-This approach also allows the service to be demonstrated dynamically using the front end alone after the election period.
+As a result, even though the Polis computation server is now inactive, the YoronChizu can still be experienced.
+This approach also allows the service to be demonstrated using the front end alone after the election period.

 # Insights